 Factor (con't) Description Hydro based generation Represents NB Power's lowest-cost fuel for generating electricity.
-It typically represents • 15 to 20 per cent of total production.
+It typically represents 15 to 20 per cent of total production.
 The table below describes how hydro flows can increase or decrease generation costs.
-If hydro flows are then NB Power below anticipated levels uses other more expensive fuel to make up the shortfall and increases its generation costs higher than anticipated reduces the use of expensive fuels and decreases its generation costs Hydro net generation as a percentage of the long-term average over the pas 10 years has ranged from 95 to 143 per cent.
-Heavy fuel oil based generation Heavy fuel oil subject to market price fluctuations represents approximately 0 to 5 per cent of total supply, and 10 to 15 per cent of fuel and purchased power costs.
-To minimize short-to medium-term heavy fuel oil price exposure, NB Power typically enters into forward purchase contracts for its forecasted in-province and firm export heavy fuel oil requirements.
+If hydro flows are then NB Power below anticipated levels uses other more expensive fuel to make up the shortfall and increases its generation costs higher than anticipated reduces the use of expensive fuels and decreases its generation costs Hydro net generation as a percentage of the long-term average over the 10 years has ranged from 95 to 143 per cent.
+Heavy fuel oil based generation oil eration Heavy fuel oil subject to market price fluctuations represents • approximately 0 to 5 per cent of total supply, and • 10 to 15 per cent of fuel and purchased power costs.
+To minimize short-to medium-term heavy fuel oil price exposure, NB Power typically enters into forward purchase contracts for its forecaster in-province and firm export heavy fuel oil requirements.
 Out-of-province margins NB Power is a price-taker in regional energy markets.
 Market prices in the surrounding regions are typically driven by the cost of natural gas generation.
-In the normal course of business, the lowest cost or must-take energy is directed to in-province use and any remaining energy is available out-of-province sales.
-Subject to operating conditions, NB Power enters into forward elected sales contracts which provides for more predictable out-of-province margins.
+In the normal course of business, the lowest cost or must-take e is directed to in-province use and any remaining energy is avail out-of-province sales. siness, the lowest cost or must-take energy use and any remaining energy is available for Subject to operating conditions, NB Power enters into forward electricity sales contracts which provides for more predictable out-of-province margins.